-Our Fall Small Group season began September 24th!
+Our Spring Small Group season begin January 14th!
 Small group Bible studies are a vital part of fulfilling our mission of "leading people everywhere to a devoted relationship with Jesus."
 At Creekside, the two main goals are to connect and change.
 We want to build relationships, and we want to grow our faith in knowledge and fruitful service.
 All study groups meet Sunday evenings with 5 groups meeting in various homes and one meeting at Creekside.
 If you've already signed up, here are the groups' leaders and host locations.
 If you haven't, we probably still have room for you!
 Contact Doug Elrick to find out more.

-• JR Kepple's group meets at Jeff & Vicki Westphal's in Urbandale.
+• JR Kepple's group meets at Mike & Kristine Nicewarner's in Johnston.

 • Bob Short's group meets at Creekside.